ARUNPANDIYAN-RA/PowerBI-Projects/Supply_Chain_Analysis/README.md

 •	Overall Defects with total production are 1.86 %
 •	Total no of products failed in Quality Check is 15610 Products
 •	Supplier 1 has highest no of product sold (11080 products) in which 4321 products passed quality checks.
 •	By the way of Road Transportation mode 32979 Products had been sold by which the profit is 51.90 K in which Skincare has the more production volume transported in Road.
-Chennai has gained highest number of Order Quantities by Road ways.
+Chennai has gained highest number of Order Quantities by Road ways 🚚.
 •	In the Customer Demographic, male is the more profit generator than female, non-binary and unknown.
 •	In the Location wise Chennai is the most profit generating Location based on Quantity of Order placed.